LukePappa/Ourism/text.md

-Your purpose is to grow in intimacy with God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient creator and sustainer of the universe, who is divine love.
+Your purpose is to grow in intimacy with God, the  divine love that underlies everything.